andrej-dyck/dev-lens/README.md

-# dev-lens
+# DevLens - Devevloment Lens Dashboard

-🖥 A develoment-focused dashboard that lets developement teams keep track of their software projects
+🖥 A development-focused dashboard that lets development teams keep track of their software projects.